-Don Tapscott coined the phrased “digital divide” in his 1997 book Growing Up Digital.
-He wrote of the danger that we’d “create a world of haves and have-nots, knowers and know-nots, doers and do-nots, people who can communicate with the rest of the world and those who can’t.
+Don Tapscott coined the phrase “digital divide” in his 1997 book “Growing Up Digital”.
+He wrote of the danger that we would “create a world of haves and have-nots, knowers and know-nots, doers and do-nots, people who can communicate with the rest of the world and those who can’t.
 This is called creating a structural underclass, and it creates wounds in society that will be hard to heal.”

-Most commonly a digital divide stems from poverty and the economic barriers that limit resources and prevent people from obtaining or using newer technologies.
+Most commonly a digital divide stems from poverty and the economic barriers that limit resources and prevent people from obtaining or otherwise using newer technologies.

 However, research shows that the digital divide is more than just an access issue and cannot be alleviated merely by providing the necessary equipment.